Naught0/naught0.github.io/data/posts/combinator.md

 ## Conclusion

 My friends and I use this site almost every time we play MTG, which is extremely gratifying.
-I am forever iterating on the UI of the site, and I have a dozen ideas bouncing around at any given time.
+I am always iterating on the UI, and I usually have a dozen ideas bouncing around at once.
 Eventually, I may forgo the python API (which costs me a whopping $0.05/mo from Google) and use Cloudflare Workers for completely free hosting.

 [Check out the source on Github](https://github.com/naught0/combinator)